zakr0112/DuckyClicker/README.md

 * Python (latest)
 * an IDE
-* Speaker and or soundcard for audio
+* Speaker / soundcard for audio

 ### Installation